leonstel/leonstel.github.io/first.md

 <img src="./assets/simple_tree_diagram.jpeg" width="650"/>

+The leaf node is the important part where all the magic happens.
+Whereas the tree element is just a handy container for the root leaf where it all begins.
+For example you could put methods in the tree element for manipulating the whole tree, this comes in handy later on when doing the searching.
+So the tree element has one leaf (the root) that contains childs leafs.
+The root leaf from won't be visible at all, has only children and it is a virtual leaf as a mount point for the first level.

-It will be a play where the recursion and composition will be in the spot light together.
+As you can observe from the above diagram it will be a play where the recursion and composition will be in the spot light together.
+The composition part comes to light where the leaf has a reference to its parent and children.
+So the leaf is able to retrieve information to and from those actors.
+So that the leaf can do something with children, for the record this is not an advocation for pedopilia.

 Recursion and compositions combinations
 Comes into play

-Each node represents a category ... yeah I know it's unoriginal and boring (probably the oxygen deprivation talking).
+Each leaf represents a category ... yeah I know it's unoriginal and boring (probably the oxygen deprivation talking).
 But it is able to illustrate my point very effictively so suck it up ;)